cvs-health/testaro/README.md

 - A workstation running Testaro can contact a managing server, but the server may not be able to contact a workstation.
 - The functions of Testaro are limited to those requiring workstation features.

 With network watch, the initiator of an interaction is Testaro, not the server.
-When Testaro is available, it requests a script from a server.
-If the response is a JSON representation of a script, Testaro runs the script and sends the report to the server.
+When Testaro is available, it requests a job from a server.
+If the response is a JSON representation of a job, Testaro runs the job and sends the report to the server.

-If multiple workstations run Testaro and do work for the same server, each must have a different value on the `AGENT` environment variable.
+If multiple workstations run Testaro and do work for the same server, the server can assign jobs to specific agents by requiring each instance of Testaro to have a distinct value of `process.env.AGENT`.

 ### Environment variables

-Variables named above in upper-case letters are environment variables used by various modules.

-The `text` command can interpolate the value of an environment variable into text that it enters on a page, as documented in the `commands.js` file.
+In addition to their uses described above, environment variables can be used by commands of type `text`, as documented in the `commands.js` file.

-Before executing a Testaro script, you can optionally also set the environment variables `DEBUG` (to `'true'` or anything else) and/or `WAITS` (to a non-negative integer).
-The effects of these variables are described in the `index.js` file.
+Before executing a Testaro script, you can optionally also set `process.env.DEBUG` (to `'true'` or anything else) and/or `process.env.WAITS` (to a non-negative integer).
+The effects of these variables are described in the `run.js` file.

 You may store environment variables in an untracked `.env` file if you wish, and Testaro will recognize them.